fairlearn/fairlearn-proposals/api/METRICS.md

 group_max_from_summary(summary)

 derived_metric(metric, transformation, y_true, y_pred, *, sensitive_features, **other_kwargs) [TODO]
-# return a metric derived from the provided `metric`, where `metric` has the signature
+# return the value of a metric derived from the provided `metric`, where `metric`
+# has the signature
 #   * metric(y_true, y_pred, **other_kwargs)
 # and `transformation` is a string 'difference', 'ratio', 'group_min' or 'group_max'.
 #